ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 The frequency of triggering ProbeRTT involves a tradeoff between the speed of convergence and the throughput penalty.
 It is a subject of further experimentation.
-A longer duration for ProbeRTT would reduce the throughput penalty for bulk flows or flows on lower BDP links that are less likely to have silences or low-rate periods, at the cost of slower convergence.
+A longer duration between ProbeRTT would reduce the throughput penalty for bulk flows or flows on lower BDP links that are less likely to have silences or low-rate periods, at the cost of slower convergence.
 Furthermore, some types of links can switch between paths of significantly different base RTT (e.g. LEO satellite or cellular handoff).
-If these path changes can be predicted or detected, initiatine a ProbeRTT immediately can speed up the convergence to an accurate BBR.min_rtt, especially when it has increased.
+If these path changes can be predicted or detected, initiating a ProbeRTT immediately could concievably speed up the convergence to an accurate BBR.min_rtt, especially when it has increased.

 #### ProbeRTT Logic {#probertt-logic}